chaosink/RunShadertoy/README.md

 ```

 ## Usage
-1. Copy WebGL codes on [shadertoy](https://www.shadertoy.com/) in a file, `shader.glsl` for example.
+1. Copy a shader on [Shadertoy](https://www.shadertoy.com/) into a file, `shader.glsl` for example.
-2. Run the WebGL codes in desktop OpenGL:
+2. Run the shader in desktop OpenGL:
 ```Shell
 ./run shader.glsl
 ```